Chart Color Schemes

 Residential development activity is lower than average in Melba according to AreaSearch's national comparison of local real estate markets

-Melba averaged approximately 4 new dwelling approvals annually over the past five financial years, totalling 24 homes.
-As of FY-26, 0 approvals have been recorded so far.
-On average, each home built between FY-21 and FY-25 attracted about 5.1 new residents per year, indicating a significant gap between demand and supply that typically drives up prices and intensifies competition among buyers.
-The average construction cost of new homes in Melba was around $197,000 during this period, which is lower than regional levels, suggesting more affordable housing options for buyers.
+Melba averaged approximately four new dwelling approvals annually over the past five financial years, totalling 24 homes.
+As of FY-26, zero approvals have been recorded.
+On average, 5.1 new residents were associated with each home built in Melba between FY-21 and FY-25, indicating demand significantly outpaces supply.
+This typically leads to upward pressure on prices and increased competition among buyers.

 Frequently Asked Questions - Development